CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Virtual-Routing-and-Forwarding-VRF.md

 ## BGP Unnumbered Interfaces with VRF

-{{<link url="Border-Gateway-Protocol-BGP#unnumbered-interfaces" text="BGP unnumbered interface configurations">}} are supported with VRF.
+{{<link url="Border-Gateway-Protocol-BGP#bgp-unnumbered" text="BGP unnumbered interface configurations">}} are supported with VRF.
 In BGP unnumbered, there are no addresses on any interface.
 However, debugging tools like `traceroute` need at least a single IP address per node as the node's source IP address.
 Typically, this address is assigned to the loopback device.
 With VRF, you need a loopback device for each VRF table since VRF is based on interfaces, not IP addresses.
 While Linux does not support multiple loopback devices, it does support the concept of a dummy interface, which is used to achieve the same goal.

 An IP address can be associated with the VRF device, which will then act as the dummy (loopback-like) interface for that VRF.